Wi5/Wi-5-2021/README.md

 `./scripts/feeds install -a`

-Then configure openwrt make by:
+Then configure OpenWrt make by:
 `make menuconfig`

-select only necessary packages since there is an image size limit depending your wireless router storage.
-Particularly find `click-router` at the buttom of the list.
+select only necessary packages since there is an image size limit depending on your wireless router storage.
+Particularly find `click-router` at the bottom of the list.
 Save the configuration as `.config`.

 Check `clcik-router` selection in `.config` file:
 `grep click-router .config`